llvm/llvm-project/llvm/docs/LangRef.rst

      - either one
      - +0.0 > -0.0
      - +0.0 > -0.0
-     - +0.0 > -0.0

-   * - ``NUM/qNaN vs sNaN``
+   * - ``NUM vs sNaN``
      - qNaN, invalid exception
      - qNaN, invalid exception
+     - NUM, invalid exception

+   * - ``qNaN vs sNaN``
      - qNaN, invalid exception
+     - qNaN, invalid exception
-     - NUM/qNaN, invalid exception
+     - qNaN, invalid exception

-   * - ``NUM/qNaN vs qNaN``
+   * - ``NUM vs qNaN``
-     - NUM/qNaN, no excpetion
-     - NUM/qNaN, no excpetion
+     - NUM, no exception
-     - qNaN, no excpetion
+     - qNaN, no exception
-     - NUM/qNaN, no excpetion
+     - NUM, no exception

 LLVM Implementation:
 """"""""""""""""""""

 LLVM implements all ISO C flavors as listed in this table.
+Only basic intrinsics list here.
+The constrained version ones may have different behaivor on exception.

+Since some architectures implement minNum/maxNum with +0.0>-0.0, so we define internal ISD::MINNUM_IEEE and ISD::MAXNUM_IEEE.
+They will be helpful to implement minimumnum/maximumnum.

 .. list-table::
    :header-rows: 1